TeachBooks/.github/profile/README.md

 >
 > We'd like to share our experiences and platforms with anyone, and to learn and promote your content and TeachBook features as well!
 So whether your teaching team is unfamiliar and lost in the nerdy world of interactive books, or whether you're an expert having created your own library of TeachBooks with custom features: share and collaborate with the biggest and most effective teaching team you were ever part of!

 We're still learning how to organise this, so feel free to help us!
-Contact Robert Lanzafame or Tom van Woudenberg via TeachBooks@tudelft.nl for additional information.
+Contact the TeachBooks Development Team (Tom van Woudenberg, Robert Lanzafame, Dennis van den Ouden-van der Horst, Freek Pols) via info@teachbooks.io for additional information.

 ## Do you want to contribute?!
 Do you have skills on any of: python, git, github actions, shell commands, HTML, CSS, JavaScript latex, markdown, MyST, webservers, Wordpress?